Skip to content

 Colonial History – General Henry Knox and the Pluckemin Cantonment

 Whether you come to see the colonial house, the beautiful handmade decorations, the fresh-cut trees, the antiques on loan, or to get into the spirit of the holidays, there’s plenty to see and do at Colonial Christmas.
 Even Santa attends!
 Carolers attend, storytelling for the kids, boutique shopping, and, yes, colonial history.
-Actors and reenactors are dressed while they greet visitors and tell stories of little Julia Knox and the winter General Knox built America’s first military academy at the foothills just down the road.
+Actors and reenactors are dressed as they greet visitors and tell the story of little Julia Knox and the winter General Knox spent building America’s first military academy at the foothills just down the road.
 Not many people realize that America’s first West Point was here 23 years before the USMA at West Point.
 That’s just another reason to see the house.

 Historic Artist Rendering of Knox’s Pluckemin Cantonment

-In 2012, the Friends showcased the commissioned painting of General Henry Knox at Pluckemin.
-The exhibition featured paintings by noted American landscape artist John Phillip Osborne, including the unveiling of a specially commissioned painting of Gen. Henry Knox.
+Make sure you check out the commissioned painting of General Henry Knox at Pluckemin.
+The exhibition features paintings by noted American landscape artist John Phillip Osborne, of a specially commissioned painting of Gen. Henry Knox.
 The exhibit was courtesy of the Stringer Gallery, Bernardsville.
-Colonial holiday decorations were by David Mitchell, Artistic Director of Still Life Fine Event Design, Harding, NJ.

 Leave a Reply